-A list of package names for which their external symbols should be shaken when the value of :shake-externals is nil.
-When the value of :shake-externals is t (the default), this keyword has no effect.
+A list of package names for which their external symbols should be shaken when the value of :shake-externals is t (the default), this keyword has no effect.

-The externals of the keyword package are always shaken, regardless of the value of :packages-to-shakeexternals.
+The externals of the keyword package are always shaken, regardless of the value of :packages-to-shake-externals.